Kharkiv Tractor Plant: Building of the Plant in the First Five Year Plan

-The Kharkiv Tractor Plant, on the south-east edge of Kharkiv, was one of three major tractor plants (the others at Stalingrad and Chelyabinsk) built as one of "the giants of the first five-year plan", and was named after the Commissar for Heavy Industry, the Sergo Ordzhonikidze Kharkiv Tractor Works.
+The Kharkiv Tractor Plant, on the south-east edge of Kharkiv, was one of three major tractor plants (the others at Stalingrad and Chelyabinsk) built as "giants of the first five-year plan", and was named, after the Commissar for Heavy Industry, the Sergo Ordzhonikidze Kharkiv Tractor Works.
 In the 1920s tractors had been seen as a way of improving agricultural production and persuading the peasantry of the merits of the regime and voluntary collectivisation.
-However, it was said that in the spring of 1929 only five were functioning in Ukraine where a huge amount of agricultural production took place.
+But by the spring of 1929 it was reported that there were only five collectives in Ukraine with significant agricultural output.

-Tractor production was therefore an important part of the new five-year plan.
-But with policies of forced collectivisation and 'the liquidation of the kulaks as a class', tractors became even more important symbolically and practically - to increase output and to compensate for the widespread loss of horses which were slaughtered in peasant resistance to forced collectivisation.
+In the first five-year plan inaugurated in 1928, tractor production was linked with Stalin's policy of forced collectivisation and 'the liquidation of the kulaks as a class'. in this project, tractors became even more important symbolically and practically - to increase output and to compensate for the widespread loss of horses which were slaughtered in peasant resistance to forced collectivisation.

 The plant was constructed upon designs formulated by Detroit architect Albert Kahn, the designer for Henry Ford, for the similar scale tractor factory in Stalingrad.
 Although not a carbon copy of the Stalingrad plant in terms of either material or labor, it was an early example of architectural standardization in the USSR.
 Stalin described the project as "a steel bastion of the collectivisation of agriculture in the Ukraine" and trusted that the workers and the engineering and technical personnel would "overcome the difficulties of the young enterprise" by utilizing the experience of the Stalingrad Works".